Garage Apartments: How to Find Them in 2025

 Who Rents Garage Apartments?

-In the case of private garages, or designated spaces within a garage, you'll be safe from having to compete for parking with your neighbors.
+In the case of private garages or designated spaces within a garage, you'll be safe from having to compete for parking with your neighbors.

-However, plenty of people who don't have a car also choose to rent coach houses or even an apartment with a stand alone garage if it's an option!
+However, plenty of people who don't have a car also choose to rent coach houses or even an apartment with a standalone garage if it's an option.
 That's because private garages make really convenient storage solutions, impromptu offices, home gyms, entertainment spaces, and more.

-The bottom line?
 You should consider renting an apartment with a garage if:

 • You're concerned with the secure and convenient storage of your car.